michelou/dotty-examples/README.md

 > ***Software installation policy***<br/>
 > Whenever possible software is installed via a Zip archive rather than via a Windows installer.

-For instance our development environment looks as follows (*April 2018*):
+For instance our development environment looks as follows (*May 2018*):

 <pre style="font-size:80%;">
 C:\Program Files\Java\jdk1.8.0_171\